Skin Cancer Removal & Reconstruction

 How is sentinel node biopsy performed?

-Sentinel node biopsy must be performed at the same time as wide local excision and cannot be performed at a later date.
-A very low dose of radioactive dye is injected into the site of the excision biopsy and a scan taken to identify the suspicious nodes.
-In theatre, under general anaesthetic, Mr Kenton-Smith will identify the relevant lymph node(s) which are suspicious and these will be removed.
+Sentinel node biopsy must be performed at the same time as wide local excision and cannot be performed later.
+A very low dose of radioactive dye is injected into the site of the excision biopsy, and a scan is taken to identify the suspicious nodes.
+In theatre, under general anaesthetic, Mr Kenton-Smith will identify the relevant lymph node(s) that are suspicious and remove them.
 They will be analysed carefully.
 These nodes may be present in the neck, axilla (armpit) or groin.
 90% of patients find that their sentinel node biopsy is negative.
 This gives them a much better outlook.
 For patients with a positive sentinel node, removal of the other glands in that region (lymph node dissection) will be required.

 Where else can I seek support?

-Our patients are gently and sentively cared for when they come to our practice, we understand how worried people are when they face the possibility of having Melanoma.
-It is also nice to know there are other avenues of support to explore too.
-We receommend:
+Our patients are gently and sensitively cared for when they come to our practice; we understand how worried people are when they face the possibility of having Melanoma.
+It is also nice to know there are other avenues of support to explore.
+We recommend:

 The Melanoma Foundation.
 Their Website is full of facts and information on Melanoma. www.melanoma.org.nz

-The Melanoma Foundation now has a free nurse led information service who can help clarify your understanding around Melanoma.
+The Melanoma Foundation now has a free nurse-led information service to help clarify your understanding of Melanoma.

 You can contact Lyn: